 Grace School of Theology believes that interaction between the professor and students is a vital part of training.
 This interaction may occur in the classroom and/or online.
 All classes utilize Canvas as the online Learning Management System (LMS), whether the student is attending in the classroom, only online, or a blend of both.
 All students are expected to participate in/attend the course weekly.
 Faculty prepare assignments that are typically due on a weekly basis.
 Attendance at Grace is defined as academic participation in the coursework such as

-1. attending class (on-ground) and/or watching the lectures in Canvas (online),
+1. Attending class (on-ground) and/or watching the lectures in Canvas (online);

-2. discussion boards (DB)
+2. Discussion boards (DB);

-3. completing tests and quizzes, and,
+3. Completing tests and quizzes; and,

-4. submitting any other assignments as required in the course syllabus.
+4. Submitting any other assignments as required in the course syllabus.

 Note: Student communication (email or texting) to the professor does not, in itself, constitute attendance.